-Our personal injury attorneys are pursuing Enfamil and Similac baby formula lawsuits for premature babies who suffered necrotizing enterocolitis (NEC).
+Our baby formula injury attorneys are pursuing Enfamil and Similac baby formula lawsuits for premature babies who suffered necrotizing enterocolitis (NEC).
 Evidence has shown that cow milk in these formulas contributes to premature newborn babies developing NEC.
 The NEC baby formula lawsuits allege that the research has long shown an association between cow’s milk-based infant formulas and NEC and that the manufacturers of Similac and Enfamil, Mead Johnson & Company and Abbott Nutrition, had a duty to warn doctors and patients of these potential risks.
-If you think your baby may have been harmed from being fed a cow’s milk-based formula, contact the NEC baby formula lawyers at Marin and Barrett, Inc. today for a free claim evaluation.
+If you think your baby may have been harmed from being fed a cow’s milk-based formula, take legal action and contact the NEC baby formula lawyers at Marin and Barrett, Inc. today for a free claim evaluation.
 We are available 24/7 at (888) 348-2735 to take your call and stand ready to fight for you and your baby.

 What is Necrotizing Enterocolitis?